Interview With Poet Cathy Nerujen By Cassy Mantis

 Cheri, (Heart Felt Book)...Vincent Moore ought to be in print and hardback editions and anthologies, as I like his work, ( he has since published 3 books of wonderful poetry) ...yes lots of others too...poetry thrives in Hub Pages.
 Acaetnna is another wonderful poet.
 Dim Flaxenwick, Ruby Jean Fuller - aka Always Exploring, Lyricsingray, Mentalist Acer, Bard of Ely, Frankieonfire... her style can be so dark but so thrilling and full of drama... she and others like Micky Dee are great poets too.
 Jinny Marte (who is an amazing painter), Erica - Bellawriter, Rena - Romancer of Life.
 Angela Oliver - Angoliver, (Author of "Bittersweet" on Amazon), these are all great poets and writers, Cassy...

 Augustine A. Zavala is a terrific writer with an amazing imagination.
-I collaborated with him on the narcissus hubs, and it was amazing.
+I collaborated with him on the "Narcissus" hubs, and it was amazing.
+I would love to continue working with writers like him.
 Many more are dipping their poetic toes in the waters here, and I love their poetry.
 Another is Angelme566 ... every poetic voice is worth reading... they will find it so rewarding and fulfilling sharing their work with the world.

 But Cassy, that's just the tip of an iceberg, there are thousands of poets in Hub Pages.
 They should all have a poet’s badge for publishing so many nice poetic hubs.
 (Cheeky Girl approves of this unusual and terrific idea!)
 Blaise25 or Marifel, Fehl – she is so free and natural.
 Her poetry is so romantic too, she is amazing.
 I love her so much.
-Can I give her book “Toss and Turn” a plug?
-We bought this book on the internet (on Lulu.com) and it is excellent.
+I mentioned her already, but can I give her book “Toss and Turn” a plug?
+We bought this book on the internet (on Lulu.com) and on Amazon, and it is excellent.
 Fehl is a poet par excellence.
 And she launched a terrific blog www.philpad.com.
 I guest blogged on it.

 Cheeky Girl: I agree!
 Your choices are ones I approve.
 And yes these poets deserve publishing, and some like Fehl and Vincent and Deborah already are.
 Fehl is a special lady.
-Rena, Colin, Nikki, Nika, Augustine - and those amazing Narcissus hubs.
+Damn Cathy, you and Fehl are made for each other, I swear!
+And then Rena, Colin, Nikki, Nika, Augustine - and those amazing Narcissus hubs.
+Like you, I love writers who write from the heart.
 So way out there and so unique.
-So many you mention, Cathy.
+So many authors you mention here, Cathy.
 I am getting all sentimental now.
 Ouch.
-Writers are going beyond just hubs now, branching out into blogs of their own.
-Cathy, you are full of great ideas in your writing and poetry, it's clearly your passion.
+Writers are going beyond just hubs now, branching out into blogs and websites of their own, books too.
+Cathy, you are full of great ideas in your writing and poetry, it's obviously your passion.

 Cathy: I love passion, and I love people who have passion too.
 That’s where great writers can be found.